seedcase-project/template-data-package/README.md

 ### Post-creation setup

-These steps are mainly for us in the Seedcase project, but you can follow them if you want to set up your data package in a similar way.
+These steps are mainly for us in the Seedcase Project to set up the repository with the settings we use, but you can follow them if you want to set up your data package in a similar way.

 Install [`spaid`](https://github.com/seedcase-project/spaid) and use the